 The Environmental Health, Safety and Sustainability office inspects all permanent stormwater structures located on Boise State owned streets, parks, and facilities once annually.
 If inspections reveal that maintenance is required for any structures, such as sweeping, replacing filter media, or catch basin cleaning, a work order is generated.
-Boise State University Landscape Services performs general maintenance, sweeping, and facility trash collection.
+Boise State University Facilities Operations and Maintenance and Transportation and Parking Services performs general maintenance, sweeping, and facility trash collection.
 An outside contractor provides pumping of the oil and water separators and catch basins.
 If BMPs need to be implemented to prevent the discharge of pollutants from a University facility, the Environmental Health, Safety and Sustainability office prescribes the correct BMP with guidance of the IDEQ Catalog for Stormwater Best Management Practices for Cities and Counties.
-To manage and report on the inspection and maintenance program for Boise State stormwater infrastructure, an inventory of Boise State facilities and the stormwater structures are kept in a spreadsheet and incorporated into facility maps.
-Inspections and maintenance activities are scheduled and tracked in the database to ensure an appropriate inspection frequency.
-All actions regarding stormwater management of Boise State's MS4 and facilities can be compiled and are summarized in the Annual Report.
-The current inventory of structures are: five Aqua-Swirls with vortex-type treatment of sediment and debris, twenty seven oil and water separators, eight onsite infiltration systems, and 158 catch basins.